nxtruong/Website-NXTLAB-Netlify/content/authors/nam-nguyen/_index.md

 user_groups:
 - Graduate Students
 ---
-Nam T. Nguyen received a B.S. in Control Engineering and Automation from Hanoi University of Science and Technology, Vietnam in 2023.
-From 2021 to 2023, he worked as a research assistant in the Control Techniques and Innovation Laboratory for Electric Vehicles.
+Nam T. Nguyen received the M.Sc. degree in Electrical Engineering from Northern Arizona University, USA, in 2025, and the B.Sc. degree in Control Engineering and Automation from Hanoi University of Science and Technology, Vietnam, in 2023.

-Currently, he is a PhD student and working as a graduate research assistant at Northern Arizona University.
-His research interests include motion control of electric vehicles and physics-informed machine learning for dynamical systems.
+He is currently pursuing the Ph.D. degree in Electrical Engineering at the University of Central Florida, USA, where he serves as a Research Assistant in the Intelligent Cyber-Physical Systems (iCPS) Laboratory.
+His research interests include physics-informed machine learning for dynamical systems, with a focus on system identification, uncertainty quantification, and nonlinear control.